*Preparation for Ramadan and Protection from Afflictions*

 Preparation for Ramadan in the Prophetic Tradition ﷺ

 Hazrat Usama bin Zaid (RA) said, "O Messenger of Allah ﷺ!
 You fast so much in Sha'ban that you do not fast in other months."
-The Prophet ﷺ said: "This is a month between Rajab and Ramadan that people neglect, although deeds are presented to Allah, and I like my deeds to be presented while I am fasting" (Sunan Nasai, Book of Fasting, Hadith: 2350; Musnad Ahmad, Hadith: 19354).
+The Prophet ﷺ said: "This is a month between Rajab and Ramadan that people neglect, although deeds are presented to Allah, and I like that my deeds should be presented while I am fasting" (Sunan Nasai, Book of Fasting, Hadith: 2350; Musnad Ahmad, Hadith: 19354).

-The Approach of the Predecessors
+The Methodology of the Predecessors

 *Natural Stage: The Need for Preparation Before Every Big Task*

 Similarly, an important stage like marriage requires months of preparation.
 The date is fixed, financial resources are collected, and arrangements are made for clothing, invitation, and accommodation.
 If someone says that they will think about everything on the day of the wedding, it is considered unreasonable.
-Ramadan, which is a renewal of the marriage of servitude for the entire life, also requires prior mental, spiritual, and practical preparation, otherwise this month also passes in disorder and negligence.
+Ramadan, which is a renewal of the marriage of servitude for the whole life, also requires prior mental, spiritual, and practical preparation, otherwise, this month also passes in disorder and negligence.

 *Abandoning Unnecessary Matters and Planning for It*